disquisitioner/Legacy_Arduino_Collection/Weather Station/README.md

 So the collection of projects here represents a variety of ways I've explored evolving the basic weather station concept.

+*NOTE:* If you're just after the latest version of my home weather station software then you're looking for the 'Home Weather Station - Teensy' version included here.

 ## Content

 **LCD Weather Station (Project)**